liefery-it-legacy/blog/_posts/2019-07-22-battle-of-the-patterns-part-1.md

 Although these two patterns nicely solve design problems, we can see that sometimes the way they interact with each other can cause trouble.
 For example with the selector pattern we sometimes need to forego Option types and instead return (and handle) nulls and other 'empty' values such as `''`.
 And when using Option types we sometimes weren't able to successfully access all redux state values at all times, for example not being able to access the `username` when there is no logged in user.

  We know that patterns come with trade-offs.
-Sometimes it’s an added level of indirection, high learning curve, or boilerplating code.
-We can now see that sometimes the trade-off could even be needing give up an existing pattern.
+Sometimes it’s an added level of indirection, a high learning curve, or boilerplate code.
+We can now see that sometimes the trade-off of adding a new pattern could even mean giving up existing pattern.

 So are we seconds away from finding a Redux + Option type utopia or will we need to accept defeat and cut one from our application?
 Join us after our tech design meeting to find out what we choose in part 2 - a shiny new solution!